gkceyildirim/password-security-analyzer/README.md

 # Web Vulnerability Scanner

-A lightweight web security scanner written in Python.
+A web security scanner written in Python.

 I created this project while learning web application security concepts and practicing Python development.
 The scanner performs several basic security checks on a target website and generates a simple report of the findings.